6 Employee Benefits

 Malingering and other abuses of sick leave entitlement will constitute grounds for dismissal.

 No lump-sum compensation for unused sick leave is authorized when employment is terminated for any reason other than death.
-An employee who is retiring under the Teacher Retirement System may be eligible to purchase one year of service credit if they have at least 400 hours of accumulated state sick leave.
-(See System Regulation 31.03.02, Sick Leave, and Tarleton Rule 31.03.02.T1, Sick Leave)
+An employee who is retiring under the Teacher Retirement System may be eligible to purchase one year of service credit if he or she has at least 400 hours of accumulated state sick leave.
+(See System Regulation 31.03.02, Sick Leave, and Tarleton Rule 31.03.02.T1, Sick Leave.)

-A sick leave pool has been established for all eligible employees who have exhausted their sick leave and vacation leave due to a catastrophic illness or injury which would otherwise force the employee to lose income from the state.
+Tarleton has established a sick leave pool for all eligible employees who have exhausted their sick leave and vacation leave due to a catastrophic illness or injury which would otherwise force the employee to lose income from the state.
 For this purpose, a catastrophic illness or injury is a severe condition or combination of conditions affecting the mental or physical health of the employee or the immediate family and that requires the services of a licensed practitioner for a prolonged period of time in excess of 160 working hours.
-The maximum benefit is 1/3 of the pool balance or up to ninety working days.
+The maximum benefit is 1/3 of the pool balance or up to 90 working days.

-An eligible employee may also use sick leave pool hours for an illness/injury other than that of a "catastrophic" nature if that individual has contributed to the sick leave pool and has exhausted his/her sick leave balance.
-Such an employee may receive no more than the total number of hours he/she contributed.
+An eligible employee may also use sick leave pool hours for an illness or injury other than that of a "catastrophic" nature if that individual has contributed to the sick leave pool and has exhausted his or her sick leave balance.
+Such an employee may receive no more than the total number of hours he or she contributed.

 Pregnancy is not treated as a catastrophic illness except in cases where severe illness and prolonged complications arise with respect to either the mother or the child.

-Contact the Human Resources Department for exact information on requirements that must be met and documentation that is required as soon as there is an indication that an employee might have need of the sick leave pool.
-(See System Regulation 31.06.01, Sick Leave Pool Administration and Tarleton Rule 31.06.01.T1)
+An employee should contact the human resources department for exact information on the documentation that office requires and requirements that he or she must meet as soon as there is an indication that he or she might need to access the sick leave pool.
+(See System Regulation 31.06.01, Sick Leave Pool Administration and Tarleton Rule 31.06.01.T1.)

 Additionally, Tarleton provides emergency leave for the following: